laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

 **Description**

-Bans the member from the server, then unbans him, to mass delete his messages.
+Bans the member from the server, then unbans them, to mass delete their messages.
 This can be considered as a kick with a massive cleanup of messages.

 The bot will delete 7 days of messages by default, this can be changed with the